RajeshPatkarInstitute/RpISE-Terminal/README.md

 ## void bcol(enum Color background)

    Request the cursor to set te background color of the characters it writes.
+    **bcol** is a short form for **Background Color**

 ## void wait(unsigned int secs)

-   Request the cursor to wait for a stipulated number of seconds before it is ready to work again.
+   Request the cursor to wait for a stipulated number of seconds before getting ready for work again.

 ## void move(int x, int y)